MustafaKaanKoc/Mario_Clone/README.md

 npm i react-native-game-engine <br />
 npx expo start <br />

-include physics.js file to main directory <br />
+include physics.js file into main directory <br />
 change App.js in the main directory with the provided one <br />